t-haehnel/VFTModels/README.md

     -h, --help            show this help message and exit
-    -i input_file, --Input input_file: wikipedia corpus used as input file (.xml.bz2-file) -p PREPROCESSED, --Preprocessed PREPROCESSED: file of preprocessed wikipedia corpus (.txt).
+    -i input_file, --Input input_file: wikipedia corpus used as input file (.xml.bz2-file) -p preprocessed_file, --Preprocessed preprocessed_file: file of preprocessed wikipedia corpus (.txt).
 If this file already exists, it will be used for model training.
 Else it will be created from the input file
     -o output_file, --Output output_file: output file for trained model (.kv-file)
     -w number_of_workers, --Workers number_of_workers: number of workers (default=number of cpu cores - 1)
     -d number_of_dimensions, --Dimensions number_of_dimensions: number of dimenions of the word2vec model (default=500)